John Terry: 2000–2002: First-team breakthrough

-Captaincy and successes
+2003–2008: Captaincy and successes

 Following Desailly's departure, new Chelsea manager José Mourinho chose Terry as his club captain, a choice which was vindicated throughout the 2004–05 season as Chelsea won the Premier League title in record-breaking fashion with the best defensive record in Football League history with the most clean sheets and the most points accrued.
 He was voted Player of the Year by his fellow professionals in England and scored eight goals, including a late winner against Barcelona, in the UEFA Champions League.
 He was voted the best defender in the Champions League for the season.
 In September 2005, he was selected as a member of the World XI at the FIFPro awards.
 The team was chosen by a vote of professional footballers based in 40 countries.

 Chelsea defended their Premier League title in 2005–06, earning 91 points, and confirming the title with a 3–0 victory against Manchester United.

 In a match on 14 October 2006 against Reading, Terry had to take over in goal for Chelsea in the final minutes of the match after goalkeepers Petr Čech and Carlo Cudicini were injured and Chelsea had no substitutes remaining.
-Terry kept a clean sheet as Chelsea held out to win 1–0.
+Chelsea maintained a clean sheet and secured a 1–0 victory.
 On 5 November 2006, playing against Tottenham Hotspur, Terry was sent off for the first time in his Chelsea career after receiving two yellow cards as the Blues lost at White Hart Lane for the first time since 1987.
 Terry was charged with misconduct by the FA for questioning the integrity of match referee Graham Poll after the match.
 On 10 January 2007, Terry was ordered to pay £10,000 for the inappropriate conduct after he changed his mind and pleaded guilty to the FA.